 How it works

-Curtin’s autonomous bus runs on 100 per cent electricity, and uses input digital programming, remote sensors and GPS to determine its route and navigate obstacles.
+Curtin’s autonomous bus is 100% electric and uses input digital programming, remote sensors and GPS to determine its route and navigate obstacles.

 The bus can carry up to 11 passengers and safely drive up to 45km per hour.
 A technician rides in the bus to monitor its performance, and can manually operate the controls if required.